code-chronicles-code/leetcode-curriculum/workspaces/util/README.md

 Like the rest of the [Code Chronicles Leetcode ecosystem](../../), this package is structured as a Node module, using [classic Yarn](https://classic.yarnpkg.com/) as the package manager.

 You can install dependencies by running `yarn`, either in this package's directory, or in the repository root.
-The usual `yarn format`, `yarn lint`, and `yarn typecheck` scripts are available to aid in development and occasionally to annoy.
+The usual `yarn format`, `yarn lint`, and `yarn typecheck` scripts are available to aid in development and occasionally to annoy. `yarn test` is also available, though we could definitely use more tests!

 See also the repository's general [development guide](../../DEVELOPMENT.md).